 But did you know that, beyond poor eyesight, myopia can also pose a long-term threat to your kid’s vision and eye health?
 Eye doctors warn that significant data points to a connection between myopia and development of potentially sight-threatening eye conditions, such as glaucoma and macular degeneration, later in life.

-Fortunately, our Calgary eye doctors offer extensive pediatric eye care, including contact lenses meant to address myopia and stop or slow its progression.
+Fortunately, our Bridgeland eye doctors offer extensive pediatric eye care, including contact lenses meant to address myopia and stop or slow its progression.
 Want to know more about contact lenses for myopia?
 Take a look below!

 Contacts That Can Help With Myopia